Postgraduate Course: Islamic Movements in the 20th Century (IMES11060)

 On completion of this course, the student will be able to:

-- Critically evaluate scholarly and other writings on modern Islamic movements.
+- Evaluate and critique scholarly and other writings on modern Islamic movements

 |Graduate Attributes and Skills